 Acceptable forms of identification are listed in full on the secretary of state’s website.
 Examples include:

-Editor’s note: This guide was updated on June 29, 2022, after the primaries and with information about the general election.
+Editor’s note: This guide was updated on July 29, 2022, with information about the general election.
 The guide was first published on July 21, 2020.

 Also of Interest:

 This story is provided by AARP Colorado.
 Visit the AARP Colorado page for more news, events, and programs affecting retirement, health care, and more.